cao-jacky/personal_portfolio/docs/index.md

   ![Me](images/me.png){width="200"}
 </figure>

 Hello!
-I am a research engineer with five years of experience in data analysis and prototyping for IoT, and augmented reality.
+I am a research engineer with five years of experience in data analysis, and prototyping for IoT and augmented reality.
 I am currently looking for work opportunities, please reach out if I seem like a suitable fit for your team!

 ## Summary